e-stan/HRMS_2_QQQ/README.md

 # HRMS_2_QQQ

-Metabolomics software for the automated developement of SRM tables for HRMS MS/MS Data
+Metabolomics software for the automated developement of SRM tables for QqQ instruments from HRMS MS/MS Data

 ## System Requirements